AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Flood mapping, pre-disaster mapping, disaster planning, climate change planning.

-**Operational Examples:** Drone used to assess damage from monsoon flooding in 2018.
+**Operational examples:** Drone used to assess damage from monsoon flooding in 2018.

 **Summary:** The Sri Lanka Red Cross Society is currently using UAV mapping as part of a risk-reduction strategy for climate change, as highlighted in a IPCC report from 2018.
 In May 2018, the Sri Lankan Red Cross announced that the Colombo branch had used a waterproof Swell Pro quadcopter-style drone to assess damage from monsoon flooding.